carbontwelve/puphpetbox/README.md

 **Windows users will need to use** [PuTTYGEN](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) in order to convert the ID_RSA keyfile to OpenSSH format.

+### Automaticaly settinging your hosts file (on host machine)

+From the command line install the [vagrant hosts updater plugin](https://github.com/cogitatio/vagrant-hostsupdater) using the following command `vagrant plugin install vagrant-hostsupdater`

+Once the plugin is installed, during `vagrant up` the hosts file on your machine will be updated to reflect the settings of your new vagrant  box, additonally the changes will be removed upon `vagrant destroy` and `vagrant halt`.

-### Set your hosts file (on host machine)
+### Manualy setting your hosts file (on host machine)

-Open your hosts file on your operating system, and add (for the default setup).
+If you prefer to manually set your hosts file, open your hosts file on your operating system, and add (for the default setup).

 `192.192.168.56.101 myproject.local`